 Moreover, zoning ordinances cannot be applied against you retroactively.
 For example, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you live in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Sierra Vista, Arizona Attorney Help?
+What Can A Sierra Vista, Arizona Attorney Do?

 If you find yourself facing zoning or other land use issues, it's important to have good legal advice.
 A knowledgeable Sierra Vista, Arizona attorney will help you work within the law to ensure that you are as free as possible to make the use of your land that you want.